At this moment, the videos in this magazine are all in Dutch.

 Medicine

-Employed with sports medicine Friesland in Sports city Heerenveen
+Employed with sport medicine Friesland in Sport City Heerenveen

 Societal engagement